 And they all won, building a premium market from people who wanted a better product.
 Charging more than the competition set them apart, let them do more, grow faster, and establish a beachhead where conventional wisdom said there was no more room for growth.
 They didn’t just get customers, they earned superfans who sang their praises to anyone who would listen.

 “Paid products carry more value,” said the HubStaff team after noticing how few of their free customers upgraded to paid plans.
 People value what they pay for.

 In the same way we’re willing to pay more for artisan drinks and handcrafted products, we’ll pay for software that helps us do more, better.
-You get what you pay for, claims the adage, and businesses are willing to pay.
+You get what you pay for, claims the adage, and businesses are willing to pay, even as the software inflation rate goes up.
 When they pay, you can afford to build better products and invest more time into each customer.
 That makes your product a better fit for customers, earns additional customer loyalty, and suddenly you’ll have a better growth flywheel than trying to convert a few percent of your free users to paid.